MicrosoftDocs/dynamics-365-supply-chain-insights/articles/set-up.md

 [!include[banner](includes/banner.md)]
 [!include[banner](includes/preview-banner.md)]

-This topic provides requirements and instructions for using and setting up Microsoft Dynamics 365 Supply Chain Insights.
+This topic provides requirements and instructions for signing up for and setting up Microsoft Dynamics 365 Supply Chain Insights.

 ## Sign up for the public preview